Event Driven Clustering Algorithm: Data Representation and Algorithm Output

-The output of the algorithm can be formulated naturally by thinking on the output of the camera, which is the input of the algorithm, in terms of graph theory.
-Let $\delta>0$, $d\in\mathbb{N}$, and let's think about the output events of the camera $V=\{v_{i}\}_{i=1}^{N}$ as vertices of a directed graph $G=(V,E)$, where the set of edges $E$ is given inductively on $i$ by the following procedure.
+The output of the algorithm can be naturally formulated by interpreting the event camera output---serving as the input to the algorithm---within a graph-theoretic framework.
+Let $\delta>0$ and $d\in\mathbb{N}$, and consider the set of events $V=\{v_{i}\}_{i=1}^{N}$ as the vertices of a directed graph $G=(V,E)$.
+The edge set $E$ is defined inductively with respect to the event index $i$ as follows.